-Basic advice for safeguarding the water-resistance of your watch:
+Basic advice for preserving the water resistance of your watch:

-You should ensure that the crown, according to the model, is pressed back into position 0, or with screwed crowns, that it is screwed back carefully, so that water can not get into the mechanism.
+The water resistance should be checked once a year by an authorized HAMILTON Service Center.
+Please ensure that the crown, according to the model, is pressed back into position 0, or screwed back carefully so that water cannot get into the mechanism.

-Do not use push button functions or turning bezels under water.
+Do not use crown/push button functions in or under water.

-The water-resistance of your watch is marked on the bottom of the case:
+The water resistance of your watch is marked on the back of the case:

 3 bar (30 m) / 43 psi (98.4 ft)